Mac&Cheese

 Reward boost events can be scheduled through the PulseDAO portal.
 Frequency of the reward boost events is determined by the token threshold(a required threshold of tokens must be collected, before reward boost event can be triggered).

-Rewards allocation for staking rewards can be managed through the DAO.
-PulseDAO determines the amount of rewards allocated to the Pulsechain ecosystem, NFT staking, and LP incentives...
-The majority of the rewards are allocated to the native stakers of PulseDAO.
+Mining reward allocations can be managed through the DAO.
+PulseDAO determines the amount of rewards allocated to the Pulsechain ecosystem, mining using NFTs, and LP incentives...
+The majority of the rewards are allocated to the native miners of PulseDAO.

 7.)
 Governance: Governor Tax